Vivir solo cuesta vida.

 Life isn’t set in stone.
 Even if you’ve been out of focus, it’s not too late to restart a great life.
 Taking the time to eat right, move your body, and sleep will improve many aspects of life.

-I hope you find joy every day—even in small life hacks that’ll help you live better longer lives.
+I hope you find joy every day—even in small happy life hacks that’ll help you live better longer lives.
 Let us know what you think.